IIIF/cookbook-recipes/recipe/0040-image-rotation-service/index.md

 By using CSS, you may specify arbitrary rotation figures as well as incorporate additional styling values.

 Using CSS to alter resource presentation styles is not specified in the [IIIF Presentation 3.0 API](https://iiif.io/api/presentation/3.0/).
-This section is provided as a convenient but light explanation of this approach, but for a more detailed look at styles in Web Annotations, see [the W3C Web Annotation Data Model's Styles section](https://www.w3.org/TR/annotation-model/#styles).
+The Presentation API section is provided as a convenient but light explanation of this approach.
+For a more detailed look at styles in Web Annotations, see [the W3C Web Annotation Data Model's Styles section](https://www.w3.org/TR/annotation-model/#styles).

 ### Rotation and Annotations